loic-sharma/Laravel-Profiler/readme.md

 	Profiler::log_speed('Load time to reach this checkpoint');

 Need to watch your memory usage?
-Juse use the **log_memory** method to see the memory currently used:
+Just use the **log_memory** method to see the memory currently used:

 	Profiler::log_memory('A message to keep track of where I am');

 You can even keep track of the memory used by a variable:

-	// Logs the memory used by $somevariable
 	$somevariable = 'somevalue';

 	Profiler::log_memory('my variable', $somevariable);

-Of course, you can alsao log errors:
+Of course, you can also log errors:

 	Profiler::log_error(new Exception, 'Oops I did a mistake!');